-Thank you for considering SW Polk Fire District in your job search.
+Thank you for considering SW Polk Fire District.
 SW Polk Fire District is an equal employment opportunity employer and does not discriminate on the basis of sex, age, race, color, religion, national origin, mental or physical disability, marital status, uniformed services status or any other classification protected by law.
 No application will be rejected as a result of a disability that, with reasonable accommodation, does not prevent performance of the essential job duties.